ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

-Further, if the above path already exists, (n) will be appended to the end of the file name, where n is the lowest number for which a file doesn’t exist.
+Further, if the above path already exists, (n) will be appended to the end of the file name, where n is the lowest number for which a file doesn't exist.
 This way, no overwriting occurs.

 *Description:* determines the location where the analysis results will be stored. **Browse** button can be used to find the location using a